We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

-Small travel bags that are meant for shorter journies.
+Small travel bags that are meant for shorter journeys.
 These typically hold less than 30 liters and are designed to be easy and lightweight.

-If you’re interest in buying a smaller bag and want to learn more, we’ve written a comprehensive daypack post as well!
+If you’re interested in buying a smaller bag and want to learn more, we’ve written a comprehensive daypack post as well!

-Daypacks have become a vital way of carrying all you need when you’re out and about for the day, but can faulter for two reasons.
+Daypacks have become a vital way of carrying all you need when you’re out and about for the day but can falter for two reasons.

-Weighing a very light 500 grams, it won’t add much extra weight to your luggage, but is still made with water proof sailcloth to keep your tech and other kit safe even on drizzly days!
+Weighing a very light 2.1 lb (0.95 kg), it won’t add much extra weight to your luggage, but is still made with waterproof sailcloth to keep your tech and other kit safe even on drizzly days!